arpitsri007/trading-exchange/README.md

 The system follows a layered architecture with clear separation of concerns.
 For detailed architecture diagrams, please refer to:

-- [Component Diagram](docs/component-diagram.puml) - Shows the high-level architecture and component relationships
+- [UML Diagram](docs/architecture.puml) - Shows the high-level architecture and component relationships
-- [Sequence Diagrams](docs/sequence-diagrams.puml) - Shows the flow of operations for:
-  - Placing orders
-  - Modifying orders
-  - Cancelling orders

 ### Components